 Benidorm was an absolute blast.
 In all truth, we had expected to hate it, but we certainly didn’t.
 SO much to do, lots of great walks, places to drive to and visit within easy distance.
 We were there for 10 days (waiting for a parcel to arrive from the UK) and we didn’t stop the whole time we were there!
 We’d go back again for sure.

-Marjal resort in Gaurdamar was a potential winter spot for us next year.
+Marjal resort in Guardamar was a potential winter spot for us next year.
 We stayed a few nights to check it out and enjoyed the very full sports and activities program.
 It seems to be always booked up well in advance but we have a note in the diary to try to get back in here for some time next winter.

 Plans for the coming month

-Cartegena and it’s Roman ruins and history, and then much more inland visits this month such as Grenada, Cordoba, Guadix, Ubeda, Rhonda and more.
+Cartegena and it’s Roman ruins and history, and then much more inland visits this month such as Granada, Cordoba, Guadix, Ubeda, Rhonda and more.
 Maybe even all the way to Gibraltar by the end of the month.
 We hear they have a Waitrose there and you can stock up on some British favorites.
 Can’t wait!